 Logical Reasoning and Mathematics: SOLVE.
 Solve all questions except the ones you got right.
 Solve it in your copy itself.
 Refer to explanations for the ones you're not able to understand and ask doubts from your mentors where even explanation doesn't suffice.

 Legal Aptitude: For Legal Knowledge questions, follow the same strategy as the General Knowledge questions (of summarizing and writing it in your own words).
 For Legal Reasoning questions, read the question again and try and understand why you got the question wrong.
+Memorize Legal Maxims for better understanding and usage of the terminologies.
 Refer to explanation also for the same.

 English: For Reading Comprehension and Grammar based questions, solve it then and there and understand why you got it wrong.
 For Vocabulary questions, note them down in your Mock Analysis Copy and revise it periodically.